Sanger requires residents to use face masks amid virus

 >> CLICK HERE FOR CONTINUING CORONAVIRUS COVERAGE

-The order, set to take effect 5 p.m. and last until further notice, says “residents shall use a cloth face mask or equivalent face covering while indoors at work, while visiting a business, or while coming in close contact with someone who is not a family member, in accordance with the U.S. Centers for Disease Control and Prevention guidelines to prevent the spread of respiratory droplets when physical distancing cannot be maintained.”
+The order, which will last until further notice, says “residents shall use a cloth face mask or equivalent face covering while indoors at work, while visiting a business, or while coming in close contact with someone who is not a family member, in accordance with the U.S. Centers for Disease Control and Prevention guidelines to prevent the spread of respiratory droplets when physical distancing cannot be maintained.”

 The requirement was enacted by the city’s Director of Emergency Services to “facilitate safe business reopening” in phase two of the state’s reopening roadmap.